 - Do Not Ask — No. 3 of the Six Romances, Op.
 57 (1884).

 Correspondence with Tchaikovsky

-40 letters from Tchaikovsky to Emiliya Pavlovskaya have survived, dating from 1884 to 1888, all of which are available in English translations on this site:
+40 letters from Tchaikovsky to Emiliya Pavlovskaya have survived, dating from 1884 to 1888, all of which have been translated into English on this website:

 - Letter 2424 – 4/16 February 1884, from Moscow

 - Letter 2613 – 1/13 December 1884, from Paris

 - Letter 2630 – 29 December 1884/10 January 1885, from Moscow